CaffeinatedCanine/arlathanxchange/website/docs/faqs.md

 :::

 ## What are nominations?
 Nominations are where you help the mods create the tags you want to see in the event!
-Because ship tags may or may not exist, can be formatted in so many different ways, restricting the tags you can use to a tag set helps the mods ensure a higher possibility of matching requests with offers.
+Because ship tags may or may not exist and can be formatted in so many different ways, restricting the tags you can use to a tag set helps the mods ensure a higher possibility of matching requests with offers.
 But we have no way of knowing what you want and just slapping "canonical tags" on the exchange would limit us to already existing tags.
 Using a Nomination process for our tag set allows us to tailor this exchange.

 Each account can nominate up to 20 tags for the exchange.

 Nominations are not an agreement to participate in the exchange.
 They're only an indication of "please give me more content for this tag".

-**Please be sure to follow nomination guidelines carefully.** More info on how to nominate will be posted closer to the exchange.
+**Please be sure to follow nomination guidelines carefully.** You can find out more in [Tutorials - How to Nominate](/tutorials/nominate).

 ## How do I sign up?
 Once sign-ups open, start by clicking the `Sign-Up Form` link to the left or button at the top.
 You must have at least 1 request and 1 offer to sign up, but you may add up to three ship/character tags per request/offer and have up to 10 requests and 10 offers in total.